Famous Cigar Smokers

 The perspective on how we link a “class” or a “status” to simply smoking cigars is quite fascinating.
 However, for this piece, we will be going over famous figures in society, sports, and pop culture that are cigar lovers.

+One of the most special celebrity cigar smokers.
 You can find a multitude of photos of the 6-time NBA champion Michael Jordan enjoying a cigar.
 In the recent 10-part ESPN documentary, “The Last Dance”, it was shown that Jordan would enjoy up to 5-6 cigars a day.

 Whether it be before a game, after a game, or enjoying one on the golf course.
 Michael Jordan also has gone on the record by saying he prefers Cuban cigars, specifically the Partagas Lusitania.
 We have our own alternative for the Partagas Lusitania, which you can buy here.